Hawar News Agency: Blocking and interference

 The Turkish telecommunications regulator blocked access to several news agencies in July 2015.
-It comes following the end of the Kurdish Turkish peace process and was described as a counter-terrorism action, other Kurdish language or left-wing news sites based within and outside Turkey that were banned at the same time as Hawar News included Rudaw, Dicle News Agency, and Özgür Gündem.
+The block followed the end of the Kurdish Turkish peace process and was described as a counter-terrorism action.
+Other Kurdish language or left-wing news sites based within and outside Turkey that were banned at the same time as Hawar News included Rudaw, Dicle News Agency, and Özgür Gündem.